BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 \* Alternatively, you can replace the `url` value with the path to the schema JSON file (e.g., where you place IDEHelpers or Osi.lua files).
 However, only do so if you have problems with the URL above.

-You can also use a service like https://www.jsonschemavalidator.net/s/cV447mjH by pasting your blueprint in the right pane, but that can be cumbersome, and you'd have to paste the latest schema in the left to make sure you're not missing updates to it.
+You can also use a service like https://www.jsonschemavalidator.net/s/cV447mjH by pasting your blueprint in the right pane; however, that can be cumbersome, and you'd have to paste the latest schema in the left to make sure you're not missing updates to it.
 Prefer the aforementioned method.

 > Having the schema file set up in your IDE will help you write the blueprint file correctly, without having to guess the structure or wonder if you're missing something.
 A few minor features, such as `ModName` (to replace the string used for your mod's name) are only documented by the JSON schema.
 {.is-info}